wko27/blog/_daily/2018-06-24-Birthday_Surprise.md

 * leftovers for dinner with parents
 * conversation about expectations
 * 5.5 hour drive back to bay area
+  * lovely crimson sunset while stuck in traffic on I-5
   * wasn't sleepy for some reason, straight shot
   * realized a bug around 3 hours in
 * got home just before midnight